syrkis/syrkis.com/src/pages/slides/miiii.typ

 #slide[
   - Masking $q in {2,3,5,7}$ yields we see a slight decrease in token emb. freqs. #pause
-  - Sanity check: $cal(T)_"bline"$ has no periodicity
+  - Sanity check: $cal(T)_"baseline"$ has no periodicity
-  - Conjecture: The tok. embs. encode a basis per subtask ][
+  - The tok. embs. encode a basis per subtask?
+][
   #figure(
     stack(